hanabi/hanabi.github.io/Reference.md

   * But when *both* of the 2's are on chop, the team has to choose to save one of them and they can choose whichever player that they want.
 * Subsequently, it is **illegal** for someone to perform a *5 Stall* if both copies of the same 2 are both on the chop of two different players.
 They must instead choose to save one of the 2's.

-### The Fake Save

-* We are only able to perform *Save Clues* on specific cards and in specific ways, as outlined in the Beginner's Guide.
-For example, we all agree that we must save 5's with number 5.
-* In some specific circumstances, the team will have only one clue available and multiple cards must be saved with a single clue.
-In this situation, to prevent losing the game (or losing a currently-playable card), it is permissible to "lie" to the player and perform a non-legal *Save Clue*.
-The player will mark their chop card as something other than what it really is, so this move commits the team to giving a *Fix Clue* at some point in the future.
-* For example, in a 3-player game:
-  * Alice has 1 clue available.
-  * Bob has a red 5 on chop, followed by a red 4.
-The other copy of the red 4 is in the discard pile, so there are two critical cards in a row.
-  * Alice is not allowed to save the red 5 with a red clue, because then it would look like a *Save Clue* on a red 4.
-  * However, if Alice clues number 5 to Bob, then he will discard the red 4.
-  * Thus, Alice performs a *Fake Save* on both red cards by cluing red.
-  * Bob will mark his chop as the red 4, so the team will have him number 5 as a *Fix Clue* at some point in the future.
-At that point, he will be able to retroactively see that Alice was in a very tight spot and had to give a *Fake Save*.

 ### Spillover Chop Move

 * If an *Order Chop Move* or a *Trash Order Chop Move* is performed, but the player who is supposed to *Chop Move* already has every single card in their hand clued, then this is very strange.